 The County must verify each new employee’s legal status to work in the United States.
 An “I-9” (Employment Eligibility Verification Form) will be completed on the new employee upon acceptance of an offer of employment.

 Special testing arrangements may be made to accommodate applicants for disability, military, or religious reasons.
 If you require such arrangements, please contact the Human Resources Department at (530) 621-5565 upon notification that your application has been approved.
 Documentation from medical, military, school, or church officials outlining the accommodation request must be received by the Human Resources Department a minimum of five business days prior to a scheduled exam.

-The County of El Dorado is committed to the principle of equal employment opportunity to all persons with respect to employment opportunities, compensation, benefits, promotional opportunities and other terms or conditions of employment, regardless of race, color, national origin, ancestry, religion, sex, disability, medical condition, age, martial status or political affiliation, as required by applicable federal and state laws.
-If you need accommodation in the examination/interview process, please contact the Human Resource Department at least five (5) working days before a scheduled examination/interview.
+The County of El Dorado is committed to the principle of equal employment opportunity to all persons with respect to employment opportunities, compensation, benefits, promotional opportunities, and other terms or conditions of employment, regardless of race, color, national origin, ancestry, religion, sex, disability, medical condition, age, marital status, or political affiliation as required by applicable federal and state laws.